muasiq/grit/exampleSite/content/english/_index.md

       label: Check it out
       link: https://www.grit.energy
-  - title: We are a team of experienced and skilled workforce working to improve our products
+  - title: We are a team of experienced and skilled workforce working to improve our products and services
     images:
     - images/service-2.png
-    content: We are a team of experienced engineers to provide you the best energy solution according to your needs
+    content: We are a team of experienced engineers to provide you the best service according to your needs
     button:
       enable: true
       label: Check it out